 Is YouTube good for B2B video content?

-Yes, YouTube works well for public-facing B2B content like brand videos and educational content.
-Many companies combine YouTube with other platforms to support sales-focused or credibility-driven videos as part of a broader video marketing strategy.
+Yes, YouTube works well for public-facing B2B content like brand videos and educational videos.
+Many companies use YouTube to share educational videos that serve as valuable resources for their audience, supporting learning and professional development.
+Companies often combine YouTube with other platforms to support sales-focused or credibility-driven videos as part of a broader video marketing strategy.

 What is the best video platform for hosting videos on a website?

-Platforms designed for business video hosting are often the best choice for website embeds.
-These platforms focus on presentation, performance, and analytics rather than public discovery.
+A dedicated video hosting platform is often the best choice for website embeds.
+Platforms designed for business video hosting focus on presentation, performance, and analytics rather than public discovery.
 This is especially important for companies investing in corporate video production.

 Can video hosting platforms affect how professional a brand looks?

 Yes.
+Hosting polished and professional content on the right platform enhances brand perception.
 The video player, surrounding interface, and playback experience all influence perception.
 Hosting important videos on the right platform helps reinforce professionalism and keeps the focus on your message.

 Do businesses need analytics from their video platform?

-Video analytics help teams understand how viewers interact with content.
+Video analytics help teams understand audience behavior and how viewers interact with content.
 Metrics like watch time and engagement are useful for improving future videos and aligning content with business goals.

 Planning video content for your business?
 Levitate helps you create professional video and deploy it on the platforms that make sense for your goals.
 Contact us to get started!